hyperstack-org/hyperstack/docs/installation/installation.md

 Any other subdirectories will be treated as client only.
 The names listed above such as `components`, `stores` and `lib` are just conventions.
 For example you may prefer `client_lib`.

-> Note that you will still have a `app/models` directory, which can be used to keep server-only models.
+> Note that you will still have the standard Rails `app/models` directory, which can be used to keep server-only models.
 This is useful for models that will never be accessed from the client to reduce payload size.
 You can also add an `app/operations` directory if you wish to have Operations that only run on the server.
 >
-> For security see the policy setup below.
+> This does **not** effect security.
+See the section 7 for how Policies are setup.

-### Add the HyperComponent base class
+### 5. Add the HyperComponent base class

 The Hyperstack convention is for each application to define a `HyperComponent` base class from which all of your other components will inherit.
 This follows the modern Rails convention used with Models and Controllers.